-- 1. Access the System Reliability Analysis for which you want to delete a scenario. - In the left pane, select the scenario that you want to delete, and then select [10].
-A confirmation message appears. - 3.
-Select Yes.
+- 1. Access the System Reliability Analysis for which you want to delete a scenario.

+- Select Yes.

 The selected System Scenario is deleted.

-- Any of the following associated components are deleted:
+- · Any of the following associated components are deleted:

 - Elements

 - Resources

 - Risks

 - Actions

 - Global Events

 Diagrams

 About Diagrams

 A Diagram represents one option for the physical layout and construction of a system.
 A Diagram consists of a root System Subsystem record, which is linked to System Subsystem, System Sensor, System Buffer, System Link, System Asset, and System Switch records that together make up the Diagram.